 Deschutes Angler has a variety of world-class fishing and guiding options.
 The Deschutes River is a beautiful high-country fishery that offers anglers rainbow trout, steelhead, chinook salmon, bull trout, and mountain whitefish.
 The river is great for dry flies and also has the famous salmon fly hatch each May.

 The knowledgeable guides will walk beginners through the intricacies of river fishing as well as casting techniques and fly presentation.
 For someone looking for fishing in a beautiful setting, Oregon offers it all.
-Jake Wells is the program director for Oregon.
-Be sure to contact him with any questions.

 Alaska is home to huge rainbow trout, grizzly bears, and salmon runs so thick you can almost walk across their backs.
-Yellow Dog has quite a few different operations in Alaska each unique and offering a different experience.
+Yellow Dog has quite a few different fishing operations in Alaska each unique and offering a different experience.
 From high-end, fly-out lodges, to remote tent camps, to overnight float trips in the Alaskan bush – we only provide the very best operations and only ones with great fishing, and personalized service.

 Kulik Lodge is situated on the banks of the Kulik River which is one of the top trout rivers in the world.
 If the home waters aren’t enough, clients can choose to do fly-out trips with professional guides and experienced pilots to fish the world-famous rivers in Bristol Bay and surrounding areas.
 Trophy rainbow trout, arctic char, arctic grayling, lake trout, northern pike, and all five species of pacific salmon can be found fishing out of the lodge.